marafah/Portfolio/README.md

 **Assistant Professor @ University of Petra (_January 2023 - Present_)**
 - Developed and taught undergraduate courses in Information Security Department.
 - Published Several research papers in reputable journals and conferences within the fields of AI and cybersecurity feilds.
+- Introduce several workshops and seminars on emerging topics in AI and cybersecurity.

 **Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
 - Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios